 enamels

 Why is it called liquid enamel when what you get is powder?
 Liquid enamels are often delivered as a very fine powder, which is incidentally much finer than regular jewellers enamel (which my enamel guru Elizabeth Turrell calls ‘sifted enamel’.)
 Jewellers enamel is a much coarser grit, as it will fit through a 60-80 mesh, whereas industrial or liquid enamel will fit through a much finer 200 grade mesh.
 (So putting regular enamel in solution will not achieve the same end.)

-So as explained, when you receive your enamels, chances are you will have to add the water.
+So when you receive your enamels, chances are you will have to add the water.
 (If you’re in the US/UK, you can order them in solution, which I have been advised is the best way to go.
-Obviously shipping weight is a bigger factor in ordering internationally, (as are freezing temperatures in winter, I recently learned via Ganoksin.)
-Thus you have to purchase the right enamel, which on the Thompson website goes under the name of both Liquid Enamel and Brushable Enamel, while on WG Ball they are called Wet Process enamels (for copper and steel.)
+Obviously shipping weight is a bigger factor in ordering internationally, as are freezing temperatures in winter as I recently learned via Ganoksin.)

+You do have to ensure that you get the right enamel, so that it will accept water.
+On the Thompson website goes under the name of both Liquid Enamel and Brushable Enamel, while on WG Ball they are called Wet Process enamels (for steel.)
 Thompson also sell tonnes of other types, including things like enamel crayons which are fun to use over the top of a fired surface.

-When adding water to the enamel I have found it best to treat it a bit like making a batter, stirring while adding a little water at a time, until you get it to the right consistency.
-I sometimes get impatient, and think I’ll just add a bit more liquid this round, and I inevitably end up with it too runny.
 What’s right?
 Well, it depends on what you’re doing, but pancake (perhaps crepe?) mix to (pouring) cream or even milky consistency is good.
-It’s good to give it some time for it to rest before you start using it, and of course it settles between uses, so always be sure to stir it before using.
+It’s good to give it some time forΒ it to rest before you start using it, and of course it settles between uses, so always be sure to stir it before using.
 And as ever, have some metal around for testing.
 Ganoksin has a great in-depth guide on how to mix, which includes data on good ratios of enamel to water.
+Thompson very astutely also includes a pamphlet with their enamel orders that show how to mix their product.

 metal

 I have used sandblasted recycled tin cans, washers, pristine stainless panels and sundry other objects in my works and tests, so my advice is that if you can prepare a steel surface correctly, you can probably enamel on it.
-A sandblasted steel can (known as a tin can in Australia) of the ilk that you get your canned veg in (big tomato tins are great) is a great test material.
-There’s also an enamel product called Grip Coat that can help you with using low-grade steel, which you can lay down as a first layer and fire before adding your other layers, and which bonds beautifully to just about any metal and other enamels.
+A sandblasted steel can (known as a tin can in the US and Australia) of the ilk that you get your canned veg in (big tomato tins are great) is a great test material.
+There’s also an enamel product called Grip Coat /Groundcoat that can help you with using low-grade steel, which you can lay down as a first layer and fire before adding your other layers, and which bonds beautifully to just about any steel and other enamels.

-You do have to be careful with mild steel, in that using a wet enamel will start to rust your pieces in some situations.
+You do have to be careful with mild steel, in that using a wet enamel will start to oxidise (read rust) your pieces in some situations.
 This can be a great thing to promote, but if you’re after a pristine surface it’s something you will have to keep track of.
 The small yellow streak to on the right hand section of the work above is a rust stain starting to develop from the fired stainless steel wires.
 Yup, even stainless can sometime turn on you, because of the temperatures involved.
 I happened to like the stain, so I then had to carefully cultivate it through other firings…

-This mild-steel recycled object work (below) looks fairly brown, as the enamel is a transparent that began to rust on application.
-It worked well with the piece, so well that I had planned on texturing it, but I left it shiny instead.
-I’ve also been collecting rust from some pieces of mild steel for a while now too, to try as a pigment, so I’ll keep you updated on what happens.
+I’ve also been collecting rust from some pieces of mild steel for a while now too, to try as a pigment, so I’ll keep you updated on what happens. (*update #1 at end.)
 If you’re inclined, start collecting copper fire-scale, since it can give lovely green tones too.

 Melissa Cameorn, Infinity Affinity, 2011.
 Saw pierced steel baking dish, vitreous enamel, 925 silver, stainless steel